PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/deployment-manager-tutorial.md

 ms.date: 10/10/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: 6a05e45c5dc60cf26b2fb4f50cb4699c0fde142a
+ms.openlocfilehash: ded7de96e560bbd0feb1c68429bb2d8219c8bd01
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74147408"
+ms.locfileid: "74232711"
 ---
 # <a name="tutorial-use-azure-deployment-manager-with-resource-manager-templates-public-preview"></a>Öğretici: Azure Deployment Manager’ı Resource Manager şablonlarıyla kullanma (Genel önizleme)

 [Azure Deployment Manager](./deployment-manager-overview.md)’ı kullanarak uygulamalarınızı birden çok bölgede nasıl dağıtacağınızı öğrenin.
-Daha hızlı bir yaklaşım tercih ediyorsanız, [Azure dağıtım Yöneticisi hızlı başlangıç](https://github.com/Azure-Samples/adm-quickstart) aboneliğinizde gerekli konfigürasyonları oluşturur ve bir uygulamayı birden çok bölgede dağıtmak için yapıtları özelleştirir.
-Hızlı başlangıç, bu öğreticide olduğu gibi aynı görevleri gerçekleştirir.
+If you prefer a faster approach, [Azure Deployment Manager quickstart](https://github.com/Azure-Samples/adm-quickstart) creates the required configurations in your subscription and customizes the artifacts to deploy an application across multiple regions.
+The quickstart performs the same tasks as it does in this tutorial.

-Dağıtım Yöneticisi kullanmak için iki şablon oluşturmanız gerekir:
+To use Deployment Manager, you need to create two templates:

 * **Topoloji şablonu**: Uygulamalarınızı Azure kaynaklarını ve bunların dağıtılacağı yeri açıklar.
 * **Dağıtım şablonu**: Uygulamalarınızı dağıtırken uygulanacak adımları açıklar.

 > [!IMPORTANT]
-> Aboneliğiniz yeni Azure özelliklerini test etmek üzere işaretlenmişse, Azure Dağıtım Yöneticisi 'yi yalnızca Canary bölgelerine dağıtmak için kullanabilirsiniz.
+> If your subscription is marked for Canary to test out new Azure features, you can only use Azure Deployment Manager to deploy to the Canary regions.

 Bu öğretici aşağıdaki görevleri kapsar: